Are you looking for a reason to read the Quran?

 Do you think the Quran is irrelevant to you?
 And does this thinking make you reluctant to read it frequently?

-Indeed the Holiest Prophet (peace be upon Him) summarized this Religion with his statement:
+Indeed the Holiest Prophet (SAW) summarized this Religion with his statement:

 The sincerity that is due when it comes to the Book of Allah includes its regular recitation, studying the rules of tajweed and reciting it beautifully, learning its Tafseer and the reasons for its revelation, acknowledging that it is the Truth, the perfect Speech of Allah and not product of the human brain, honoring it and defending it, abiding by the orders and prohibitions that come with it, calling to it and teaching it.

 Therefore, by reciting and reflecting over the Qur’an, one fulfills an obligation and is fully rewarded for that.
 Upon fulfilling this obligation, the Qur’an then becomes a proof for him on the Day of Judgment.

 A proof for us on the Day of Judgment.

 This is due to the statement of the Messenger that is stated in Sahih Muslim: